sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 *Examples in illustration thereof.*

-[5](# "Unless otherwise mentioned, the rate of interest is for 1 month."). purāṇas , 50, 60, and 70 (in amount) werelent out on interest at the rate of 3, 5 and 6 per cent (per mensem respectively); what is the interest for 6 months ?
+5[^234]. purāṇas , 50, 60, and 70 (in amount) werelent out on interest at the rate of 3, 5 and 6 per cent (per mensem respectively); what is the interest for 6 months ?

+[^234]: "Unless otherwise mentioned, the rate of interest is for 1 month."

 6. (A sum of) 30 *kārśāpaṇas* and 8 *paṇas* were lent ont on interest at the rate of 7$\\frac{1}{2}$per cent (per month); what is the interest produced in exactly 7$\\frac{1}{2}$ months ?